sccn/sccn.github.io/tutorials/ConceptsGuide/statistics_theory.md

 General Linear Modelling in EEGLAB
 ----------------------------------

+For complex design, you might also want to build a design matrix as this is done in the SPM software package for processing fMRI data, for example.
+Once you have design matrix, you may use a general linear model to fit parameters.
 The [LIMO statistics video series](https://www.youtube.com/embed/videoseries?list=PLXc9qfVbMMN2Vrzte9ul3nrrG8AgB5OkU) introduces general linear modeling using EEGLAB and the [LIMO toolbox](https://limo-eeg-toolbox.github.io/limo_meeg/).
 General linear models encompass all linear statistics and offer a general framework for performing statistics on EEG data.

-Additional resources
+Additional tips and resources
 ---------------------

+<b>Do not:</b> p-hacking consist in testing all possible combination of
+test and data transformation in the hope that one test will be significant (and it usually will!).
+Obviously this type of practice should be discouraged.
+In practice, we like to check that several inference tests and methods for correcting for multiple comparisons and report all results in articles.

 We suggest consulting a relevant statistics book for more details: An introduction to statistics written by Arnaud Delorme is available [here](http://sccn.ucsd.edu/~arno/mypapers/statistics.pdf).
 We also recommend Rand Wilcox's textbook on non-parametric statistics [Introduction to robust estimation and hypothesis testing](https://www.sciencedirect.com/book/9780123869838/introduction-to-robust-estimation-and-hypothesis-testing).